Search this site

 (This is a feeble translation of "Gurumantra", a hilarious story by Munshi Premchand.
-The objective is merely to acquaint readers with Premchand's stories and to exhort them to read the original or better translations)
+The objective is merely to acquaint readers with Premchand's stories and to exhort them to read the original or better translations.)

 His dearest friend, Pandit Moteram Shashtri, advised him: "Friend!
 I have known some very great ascetics.
-When they go door-to-door begging for alms, they don't stretch their palms and grovel.
-When they arrive at some good man's house, they don't give empty and hypocritical blessings like 'may god always provide all your needs; may you live a happy life'.
+When they go door-to-door asking for alms, they don't spread their hands and grovel; they don't give empty and hypocritical blessings like 'May God always supply all your needs; may you live a happy life'.
 No!
 This is the manner of the beggar.
-Mendicants don't behave that way.
-Rather, they call out in a booming voice which startles the people in the house and causes them to rush to the door out of curiosity.
-I know a few phrases which the ascetics use on such occasions; you may adopt any one of them for your own use.
+Saints don't behave that way.
+When saints stand outside somebody's door, they call out in a booming voice.
+This startles the people in the house and causes them to rush to the door out of curiosity.
+I know a few slogans that the ascetics use on such occasions; you may adopt any one of them for your own use.
 Gudhdibaba used to say: 'If anyone were to die, let all five die'.
-On hearing this people prostrated at his feet.
-Then there was Sidhdhababa who had an excellent slogan: 'Eat, drink and make merry; but beware of Babaji's mace'.
-Nangababa's call was: 'Give if you will, else give me to drink, put me to sleep'.
-Understand this fact that the welcome and respect you receive depends much upon your war cry.
+On hearing this people would prostrate at his feet.
+Then, there was Sidhhababa who had an excellent slogan: 'Eat, drink, and make merry; but beware of Babaji's mace'.
+Nangababa's call was: 'Give if you will, else give me to eat, give me to drink, put me to sleep'.
+You must understand this fact that the welcome and respect you receive depends much upon your slogan.
 What else can I say!
 Don't ever forget this.
 The two of us have spent many happy days together, and we have attended hundreds of feasts where we exhibited our voracious appetites.
 I will not be able to display the same eating skills now in your absence.
-May god always lead you along an aromatic path."
+May God always lead you along an aromatic path."

 Chintamani wasn't quite happy with the slogans.
 "Think up a different catch phrase for me," he requested.

 Moteram: Alright.
 How about this, "If you don't give, I will sit on you".